tc39/proposal-signals/README.md

 `Signal` is ordinary object which serves as a namespace for Signal-related classes and functions.

-`Signal.unsafe` is a similar inner namespace object.
+`Signal.subtle` is a similar inner namespace object.

 ### The `Signal.State` class